Media, Journalism and Publishing

 What’s so special about the Oxford International Centre for Publishing?

 Your Frequently Asked Questions

 On the web pages for OICP you will find podcasts, an alumni page with news of our graduates and their careers in the industry, the latest news about our events and activities, information about our research and consultancy, and listings of work experience and job vacancies in the publishing industry.

 Where does Oxford Brookes feature in the rankings?

 The 2019 university league table from the Guardian ranks Publishing at Oxford Brookes at number two out of 61 universities in the category Journalism, Publishing and Public Relations; the 2015 and 2016 Guardian University Guide rankings also placed Oxford Brookes at number two in the same category (number three in 2018).
 The 2013 Sunday Times University Guide ranked Publishing at Oxford Brookes number one across all British universities in the category of Communications and Information Studies.

 The 2017 National Student Survey highlights the excellent standard of the publishing programmes at Oxford Brookes.
 The overall satisfaction figure was 100 per cent, with 100 per cent saying that the staff are good at explaining things to their students; 98 per cent thought that the staff have made the subject interesting; 98 per cent thought that the course is intellectually stimulating; and 99 per cent thought the course is well organized and running smoothly.

-Do I need particular A-Level subjects to get in to Publishing?
+Do I need particular A-Level subjects to get on to our course?

 No. If you are joining us through a school or FE A-Level route you do need good grades to be accepted, but we do not normally ask you to have taken A-Levels in specific subjects such as English.
 Indeed, we welcome the variety of backgrounds that different subjects bring.
 So, just to take a few examples: English, Maths, Psychology, Drama, Physics, Music, Geography and Fine Art are all equally suitable.
 You will need Maths and English at GCSE.